-Nanashi no Game getting localized outside Japan?
+Nanashi no Game and we're

 Of course, this could all just be completely and utterly wrong, so we won't place any kind of verdict (not that we're qualified to, anyway), but know that we're hoping this game gets a release here in the States.
 How about you all?
 What do you think?